In cases where you’d like money back from a freelancer, you’ll need to request a refund through Upwork within 180 days of the payment.

 Based on your request, your freelancer can then choose to issue a full refund, a partial refund, or no refund at all.
 Even without a formal request, they can proactively initiate a refund through Upwork on any contract, active or ended, as long as:

 - The refund is within 180 days of the payment

-- What they earned on the contract
+- The refund amount is not more than what they earned on the contract

-Click here for more information about disputes.
+Click here to learn more about filing a dispute.